ndiconti/plebnet-setup/README.md

 NOTE: If you are not familiar with [Git](https://git-scm.com/book/en/v2) yet, don't worry, there is another lesson on this.
 For the moment just think of it as a version control protocol that allows you to copy *a version* of the source code onto your local machine to then compile and run it locally.

-- Plebnet Playground runs on [Docker](https://www.docker.com/) which is an open-source containerization platform used for developing, deploying, and managing applications in lightweight virtualized environments called containers.
+- Plebnet Playground runs on [Docker](https://www.docker.com/) which is an open-source platform used for developing, deploying, and managing applications in lightweight virtual environments called containers.

 - The default Terminal that runs either bash or zsh and the Homebrew Package manager.